-Summer, when you just might have time to do what you love.
-For those back from the Realm Makers conference, the challenge might be the perfect writing exercise to try out something you learned, or to get you back into the writing flow after all the fun and games.
+Summer ought to be the time when you do what you love—go on a family vacation, relax by the pool or at the beach, read good books.
+For writers who recently returned from the Realm Makers conference, the challenge might be the perfect writing exercise to try out something you learned, or to get you back into the writing flow after all the fun and games.
 For the rest of us, it might be a break from the usual.
 And of course it might be the spark we need to get our creative juices flowing.
 Besides, I know of at least one book project that has developed as a result of a Spec Faith challenge.
 You never know!

-As we have for the last several years, Spec Faith’s summer writing challenge comes with rewards.
-There’s feedback from other Spec Faith visitors and there’s the potential for a $25 gift card from either Amazon or B&N. And for readers, there are stories or story beginnings to enjoy.
+As has been the case for the last several years, Spec Faith’s 2019 summer writing challenge comes with rewards.
+There’s feedback from other Spec Faith visitors and there’s the potential for a $25 gift card from either Amazon or Barnes and Noble.
+And for readers, there are stories or story beginnings to enjoy.
 It’s all very win-win!

 As a refresher, here’s how this summer writing challenge works:

 • I’ll give a first line, and those who wish to accept the challenge will write what comes next—in 100 to 300 words, putting your entry into the comments section of this post.

 “What comes next” may be the opening of a novel, a short story, or a completed piece of flash fiction—your choice.